Leveraging LLMs for Formal Software Requirements -- Challenges and Prospects: Abstract

 \section{Abstract}

-Software correctness is ensured mathematically through formal verification, which involves the resources of generating formal requirement specifications and having an implementation that must be verified.
+Software correctness is ensured mathematically through formal verification, which requires the generation of a formal requirement specification and an implementation that must be verified.
 Tools such as model-checkers and theorem provers ensure software correctness by verifying the implementation against the specification.
 Formal methods deployment is regularly enforced in the development of safety-critical systems e.g. aerospace, medical devices and autonomous systems.
 Generating these specifications from informal and ambiguous natural language requirements remains the key challenge.
-Our project, VERIFAI \footnote{\url{https://github.com/arshadbeg/OVERLAY2025_SupportingDocs.git}}, aims to investigate automated and semi-automated approaches to bridge this gap, using techniques from Natural Language Processing (NLP), ontology-based domain modelling, artefact reuse, and large language models (LLMs).
+Our project, VERIFYAI \footnote{\url{https://github.com/arshadbeg/OVERLAY2025_SupportingDocs.git}}, aims to investigate automated and semi-automated approaches to bridge this gap, using techniques from Natural Language Processing (NLP), ontology-based domain modelling, artefact reuse, and large language models (LLMs).
 This position paper presents a preliminary synthesis of relevant literature to identify recurring challenges and prospective research directions in the generation of verifiable specifications from informal requirements.